dhiruuuu7766/delta-demo/README.md

 # delta-demo
-This is a demo for gitbhub
+This is a demo for gitbhub.